Bethlehem Workers’ Compensation FAQs

 • Orthopedic supplies such as braces, walkers, wheelchairs

-• Prescription medicine and prescription appliances and supplies
+• Prescription medicine, prescription appliances, and supplies

 • Physical therapy